 There are lots of stories where people lose tremendous weight, by spending a few weeks in the woods.
 Maybe, if you do this you might shed some pounds while enjoying nature.

 Free Your Lungs From Air Pollution

-If you living in a metropolitan city, then you are not breathing quality air.
+If you live in a metropolitan city, then you are not breathing quality air.
 The United States, Environmental Protection Agency (EPA) has identified air pollution is causing 30 million asthma and respiratory problem in the United States alone.

-So, taking a trip to the natural wilderness will expose your lungs to the pure air.
+So, taking a trip to the natural wilderness will expose your lungs to pure air.
 Thus, camping is not just a fun outdoor activity, it’s a way to engage your body in the more natural and get wondrous scents of the outdoor environment.